 Eliminating all processed foods is something that Reno emphasizes repeatedly.
 This may be very difficult to do, and the incremental benefits are unclear.
 Eliminating frozen meals is one matter, making your own condiments and crackers is something entirely different.
 It’s not necessary to eliminate all processed foods to benefit from the best elements of the eating plan.

-Several other authors and personalities that advocate some form of “eat clean” use the same formula as Reno: Combine some reasonable dietary advice and recipes using unprocessed foods with bizarre statements and suggestions that reflect a strong belief in the naturalistic fallacy and a lack of basic science knowledge.
+Several other authors and personalities that advocate some form of “eat clean” use the same formula as Reno: Combine some reasonable dietary advice and recipes using unprocessed foods with bizarre statements and suggestions that reflect a strong appeal to nature fallacy and a lack of basic science knowledge.
 Terry Walters has some nice recipes in her Clean Food cookbook, but also suggests you chew your food well “to avoid putting stress on your digestive organs.”
-She calls aluminum “a known carcinogen” and says to avoid it, as well as plastic and teflon.
+She calls aluminum “a known carcinogen” and says to avoid it, as well as plastic and Teflon.
 She believes that some foods make the body acidic and recommends cooking them with minerals (e.g., sea salt) to “neutralize this effect”.
-She also attributes specific effects to specific foods (“Dark leafy greens lift our mood, heal our organs, and counteract the damage resulting from out stressful lives.”)
-Root vegetables “help us feel longer and ‘rooted’”.
+She also attributes specific effects to specific foods (“Dark leafy greens lift our mood, heal our organs, and counteract the damage resulting from out stressful lives.”
+Root vegetables “help us feel longer and ‘rooted'”.
 Squash is “blood -alkalinizing”.
-And so on.
+And so on.)
 She argues organic food is “cleaner” and believes that organic foods are grown without the use of pesticides or herbicides (wrong).

 Categorizing foods as or diets as “clean” is clearly a successful marketing strategy, but is less useful when it comes to daily decision-making about good nutrition.
 Some of the concepts that underlie “eating clean” are supported by good scientific evidence.
 But the “eating clean” philosophy is imbued with a considerable amount of pseudoscience and a large amount of the naturalistic fallacy.
 Calories matter, and supplements probably don’t.
 For that reason, I would not recommend any of the “Eat Clean” and related books.
 There are too many inaccuracies to compensate for the good advice buried within.
 Dietary design needs to be based on good evidence, not anecdotes and logical fallacies.